tenshiemi/mentiras-english/12-noche-de-copas.md

-# Noche de Copas - Night of Drinking
+# Noche de Copas - Drunken Night

 I don't ask for your forgiveness because I had reasons
 You were so far away and I was so bad